iExecBlockchainComputing/iexec-sdk/docs/classes/IExecModule.md

 ▸ `Static` **fromConfig**(`config`): [`IExecModule`](IExecModule.md)

-Create an IExecModule using an IExecConfig instance
+Create an IExecModule instance using an IExecConfig instance

 #### Parameters